radim2tej/ESP_Atrea/README.md

   - 2 = the outdoor TE temperature is less than 12°C or the outdoor TE temperature is greater than the actual room temperature or the requested indoor temperature is greater than the actual room temperature

 # Instalation
-Programming of the module uses the ESPHome environment.
-The code is written in C and in YAML (espatrea.h espatrea.yaml).
+Programming of the module uses the ESPHome 2025 environment.
+The code is written in C and in YAML (espatrea.yaml and files in components/atrea).
 The files are moved to configuration/esphome.
 The wifi password is in secrets.yaml .
-In espatrea.yaml, edit the API Key and OTA passwords.
+In espatrea.yaml, edit the API Key and OTA and Wifi passwords.
+The module contains a software dual thermostat, and the current temperature is set by the home assistant via the sensor sensor.teplota_termostatu.
+The thermostat controls the switches switch.esp_topení and switch.esp_chlazeni.
+The unit modes can be selected via select.esp_rezim_vzt and select.esp_intenzita, and you can use scheduler to change modes due to different programs for individual days.

 ![chart](atrea3.png)